Community Planning Permit System: Participate in protecting our lakes and shorelines, and simplifying the planning approvals process

 In 2023, County planning staff obtained a commitment from the four Townships to share costs and hire a consulting firm to create a CPP By-Law template that can be delivered to each of the four municipalities and then tailored to their specific needs.
 All four Township councils passed resolutions to allocate funding and a planning consulting firm, Planscape Inc., was retained to create the template and guide the CPPS implementation process to fruition.

-If you are a resident of any of the four townships in Frontenac County, we need your input on the implementation of a new, streamlined, planning application approvals process.
+If you are a resident or frequent visitor of any of the four townships in Frontenac County, we need your input on the implementation of a new planning application approvals process.

 The new system, called the Community Planning Permit System (CPPS), has two major advantages for residents: